1. Introduction and Motivation

 Some of the measurement channels are also relevant to control.
 It is therefore necessary to first record these channels (cylinder pressure, LVDTs, circumferential extensometer) with the PCS-8000 control system, and then, in the same control timing (0.125 ms), transfer them to the amplifier, again via the analog output modules (0-10 V).
 This diversion is not necessary for the pressure transmitter (transverse pressure) and the laser distance sensors, as the voltage signal for both the systems can be measured in parallel.

-To enable sufficient measurement channels to be recorded, three carrier frequency amplifiers of the Spider8 type, from HBM, were cascaded, to make a total of 24 measurement channels available.
-The measured values are recorded and stored on the PC using catman®Professional (Version 6.0), also from HBM.
+To enable a sufficient number of measurement channels to be recorded, three universal amplifiers of type QuantumX MX840B from HBM were cascaded up to a total of 24 measurement channels available.
+This amplifier also supports carrier frequency (CF) full-bridge excitation and thus is protected against electromagnetic interference.
+The measured values are visualized, cross calculated and recorded on the PC using catman Easy, also from HBM.

 Figure 4 shows a diagram of the test setup with the triaxial test cell, instrumentation, control system. and measurement acquisition.

 Fig. 4: System outline: triaxial test cell, instrumentation, control system and amplifier